-Everybody drifts off into a daydream from time to time, but for people with attention-deficit hyperactivity disorder (ADHD) constant daydreaming can be a problem.
-For people without ADHD, it is quite easy for them to snap themselves out of a daydream, however when you have ADHD, daydreaming is intensified, and it is very difficult for the brain to self-regulate.
+Everybody drifts off into a daydream from time to time, but for people with attention deficit hyperactivity disorder (ADHD) constant daydreaming can be a problem.
+For people without ADHD, it is quite easy for them to snap themselves out of a daydream, however, when you have ADHD, daydreaming is intensified, and it is difficult for the brain to self-regulate.
 Self-regulation is the brain’s ability to move itself from one task to another.

 Maladaptive daydreaming was identified as a psychiatric condition by Professor Eliezer Somer.
 The condition causes intense daydreaming that distracts a person from their real life.
-The term maladaptive refers to something which is not aligned or adjusted with respect to its environment.
+The term maladaptive refers to something that is not aligned or adjusted with respect to its environment.
 In the context of daydreaming, it refers to the extreme extent of daydreaming that not only continues for long extended periods of times lasting hours, but also disrupts everyday living.
-These daydreams may be triggered by real life events such as topics of conversation, physical experiences, or sensory stimuli such as noises or smells.
+These daydreams may be triggered by real-life events, such as topics of conversation, physical experiences, or sensory stimuli, such as noises or smells.

-Somer believed that maladaptive daydreaming is a subconscious act that could manifest as a defense mechanism against distressing thoughts and memories.
-Daydreaming may provide a respite from anxiety as it provides an escape route for suffers of troubling obsessive thoughts.
+Somer believed that maladaptive daydreaming is a subconscious act that can manifest as a defense mechanism against distressing thoughts and memories.
+Daydreaming may provide a respite from anxiety, as it provides an escape route for suffers of troubling obsessive thoughts.

 It should be noted that maladaptive daydreaming is not classified in the new edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-V), but many experts still believe the condition to be real.
 Common symptoms reported of maladaptive daydreaming include:

-In one study, researchers found that maladaptive daydreaming had associations with two other mental disorders including obsessive-compulsive disorder (OCD) and ADHD.
-According to the study, maladaptive daydreaming had a link with the obsessive aspect of OCD and the inattentive component of ADHD.
+In one study, researchers have found that maladaptive daydreaming has associations with two other mental disorders including obsessive-compulsive disorder (OCD) and ADHD.
+According to the study, maladaptive daydreaming has a link with the obsessive aspect of OCD and the inattentive component of ADHD.

-Children with ADHD will find themselves frequently daydreaming in school, because it requires them to engage in repetitive tasks that require a certain amount of focus.
-Children diagnosed with ADHD have problems maintaining their concertation in those situations and they will often completely unintentionally escape into a dreamland to block reality.
-As a result of not being mentally present, they will often find themselves getting in trouble and earning poor grades due to this constant distraction.
+Children with ADHD can find themselves frequently daydreaming in school because it requires them to engage in repetitive tasks that require a certain amount of focus.
+Children diagnosed with ADHD have problems maintaining their concertation in those situations, and they often completely and unintentionally escape into a dreamland to block reality.
+As a result of not being mentally present, they often find themselves getting in trouble and earning poor grades due to this constant distraction.

 Zoning Out in Class

 I have experienced maladaptive daydreaming as an inattentive symptom of ADHD all my life.
-My biggest trigger for drifting away in a daydream was usually boredom.
+My biggest trigger for drifting away in a daydream is usually boredom.
 In high school I used to regularly zone out of classes I was not interested in.
-This was usually maths class and while I accepted that I was required to be physically present in class, my mind would simply go somewhere else.
-During this time, I was obsessed with the animated X-Men series that was very popular in the 1990s.
-Instead of focusing on fractions or algebra I would drift off into fantasies involving mutants battling sentinels.
+This was usually math class, and while I accepted that I was required to be physically present in class, my mind would simply go somewhere else.
+During this time, I was obsessed with the animated "X-Men" series that was popular in the 1990s.
+Instead of focusing on fractions or algebra, I would drift off into fantasies involving mutants battling sentinels.
 Even when faced with the possibility of failing the subject, I was simply unable to snap out of my daydreams and pay attention to what the teacher was saying.
 The problem has persisted into adulthood.
-There are many moments I can find myself drifting off into my own world.
+There are many moments when I find myself drifting off into my own world.

 Daydreaming can also have the benefit of inspiring creative ideas, which can be channeled into something productive.
 In my case, it is usually through my writing.
 Many of my best ideas, especially in fiction, are often discovered through my daydreaming.

 It also allows me to plan different ways I might be able to achieve my goals.
-It was during a daydream while I was watching some stand up on Youtube I imagined, what if I could do that?
-So eventually I decided to give it a shot.
+It was during a daydream while I was watching some stand up on YouTube that I imagined and asked myself, "What if I could do that?"
+So, eventually, I decided to give it a shot.
 I entered a local comedy contest for newbies.
-After careful planning I wrote my first five-minute set of comedy and practiced performing it.
+After careful planning, I wrote my first five-minute set of comedy and practiced performing it.
 I made it through the first round and into the semi-finals.
 It was something different and daring for me, but it all started with a simple fantasy of wanting to be funny on stage.

 Remember, experiencing excessive daydreaming alone isn’t enough for an ADHD diagnosis.
 If you think you may have ADHD, speak with your doctor who can discuss other symptoms and provide a diagnosis.